deep110/deep110.github.io/posts/blogs/2019-01-13-implementing-2D-game-engine.md

 <br>

-Hopefully you can now begin to understand the basics of writing a game engine, and again you can find the code [here](https://github.com/deep110/LucidEngine).
+Hopefully you can now begin to understand the basics of writing a game engine, and again you can find the [code](https://github.com/deep110/LucidEngine) on github.
 I have tried to include most of the topics that are absolutely required to implement a working demo.
 Now you can read up articles for specific topics to understand them more and how it will benefit your implementation.

 ### Image and Other Credits
 * Wikipedia